 - WE WILL: Be aware and sensitive to verbal and non-verbal cues that someone’s boundaries are being crossed or that they are being triggered.
 Give a “trigger warning” – a disclaimer or warning about content — before discussing potentially traumatic experiences, such as violence or sexual assault.

 - InterOccupy functions in the spirit of the movement in that we advocate and practice open and horizontal decision-making.
 Any decision must begin with a quorum of four.
 We strive for consensus in all decisions but if consensus cannot be reached then any participant on the call can call for a straw poll to move to a 75% supermajority.
 The proposal is then subject to a 75% supermajority vote.

 - We will ask questions of individuals or groups in a respectful manner when we are confused or unsure about a particular action or decision, before responding to the action or decision in question.

 - The above stated Code of Conduct is the standard for appropriate behavior internally and externally at InterOccupy.
 If someone is not acting in the spirit of these principles of accountability then it is the responsibility of other InterOcc participants to engage the individual in question.
-If a solution cannot be reached and disruptive or subversive behavior continues anyone can bring a complaint to the Thursday Call Planning Group.
+If a solution cannot be reached and disruptive or subversive behavior continues anyone can bring a complaint to a Planning Team Call.
 It is then the group’s task to organize a response to the individual in question.
-If the problem persists then a consensus vote can be called for on the following Thursday Call Planning call to remove a person from the team.
+If the problem persists then a consensus vote can be called for on the following Planning Team call to remove a person from the team.
 Standard internal operating process applies.